QinYuLinn/LaTex/README.md

 In this reposity, there are some files about the declaration about symbols and the configuration for the latex.

-preamble.txt is about the preloading packages which is neccessary for a tex documanetation.
+preamble.txt is about the preloading packages which is neccessary for a tex documentation.

 title.txt is the configuration for the title part